Statuses in Latin with translation. Quotes in Latin with translation

 Photo: nist6dh / flickr

-If everyone is down, pretend to be dead too.
+If everyone has fallen, pretend to be dead too.

 Photo: Pete Markham / flickr